8 Essential Topics to Cover in Your Kick-Off Meeting Agenda

 • Preparing for Common Questions: Have answers ready for likely queries about challenges, KPIs, or next steps.

-• Using Interactive Tools: For larger groups, platforms like Slido or Mentimeter make it easy to gather and prioritize questions.
+• Using Interactive Tools: For larger groups or hybrid events, platforms like Slido, Mentimeter, or Poll Everywhere make it easy to gather and prioritize questions from both in-person and remote participants.

 • Encouraging Honest Feedback: Frame this session as a chance for employees to share insights and ideas, not just ask for clarification.